 The entire list of donors can be viewed here.

 More breaking news!
 The IKC now manages access for the City of Salem and The Nature Conservancy to the caves within Henderson Park for recreational caving.
 Groups wishing to gain access need to apply for a permit.
 Click here for details.

-Tour our Nature Preserves - We are again offering field hikes and tours in 2023!
+Tour our Nature Preserves - We are again offering field hikes and tours in 2024!
 Attend one or more for a great introduction to our preserves and our mission for members and non-members alike.
-Use the links provided for more info and to register.
+Once dates are set, links will be provided below for more info and to register.

 Indiana DNR - The IKC manages access for the DNR to several caves within Spring Mill State Park and Cave River Valley for recreational caving.
 Groups wishing to gain access must apply for a permit and comply with proper WNS decontamination protocols.
 Click here for details.

 Join the IKC - Click the Join Us! menu item above for more information.
 You can pay dues on-line or by traditional mail.